chapainaashish/nepali-ukhaan-apis/README.md

 http://localhost:8000/ukhaantukka?limit=10&offset=0
 ```

-To retrieve all *ukhaan* at once, withouth pagination:
+To retrieve all *ukhaan* at once, without pagination:
 ```python
 http://localhost:8000/ukhaantukka?show_all=true
 ```